By using this site, you agree to the Privacy Policy and Terms of Use.

 How does HIV stigma affect treatment outcomes?

 HIV stigma creates multiple barriers including delayed healthcare seeking, treatment interruptions, and reduced adherence to antiretroviral therapy.
-The Cabo Verde study found that social isolation directly correlated with poor clinical outcomes and reduced disclosure to sexual partners.
+The Cabo Verde study by DePina et al. found that social isolation directly correlated with poor clinical outcomes and reduced disclosure to sexual partners.

 What legal protections exist against HIV discrimination in Cabo Verde?

 Cabo Verde has comprehensive anti-discrimination laws prohibiting HIV-based discrimination in healthcare, employment, and social services.
-However, the study reveals significant gaps between legal protections and daily practice, with enforcement mechanisms requiring strengthening.
+However, the DePina et al. study reveals significant gaps between legal protections and daily practice, with enforcement mechanisms requiring strengthening.

 How can healthcare systems reduce HIV-related stigma?

-Evidence-based interventions include mandatory sensitivity training for healthcare workers, clear anti-discrimination policies, and integrated mental health support services.
-The research recommends combining clinical protocols with community-based approaches to address both institutional and social stigma.
+The DePina et al. research recommends mandatory sensitivity training for healthcare workers, clear anti-discrimination policies, and integrated mental health support services.
+The study recommends combining clinical protocols with community-based approaches to address both institutional and social stigma.

-The Cabo Verde study provides crucial baseline data for monitoring progress toward UNAIDS 2030 targets for ending HIV-related discrimination.
-As West African nations work to strengthen their healthcare systems, this research offers a roadmap for addressing the intersection of stigma, human rights, and public health outcomes in resource-limited settings.
+The Cabo Verde study provides crucial baseline data for monitoring progress toward UNAIDS 2030 targets for ending HIV-related discrimination according to the DePina et al. research.

 Source: Persistent HIV-related stigma and rights gaps in Cabo Verde: national evidence from people living with HIV